 Country Specific Aid

 Since 2011, Yemen has been a top recipient of UAE assistance.
 Since 2015, the UAE has donated more than $6 billion in assistance to the people of Yemen, both from the UN and through other entities.
+In response to the COVID-19 pandemic, the UAE provided 60,000 COVID-19 vaccine doses to Yemen.
 UAE assistance has been allocated to humanitarian and developmental aid for the restoration and rehabilitation of the country’s infrastructure, including 360 educational facilities.
 Funds have also been directed toward energy generation, social services and government programs in Yemen.